Babelscape/LLM-Oasis/README.md

 ![LLM-Oasis Overview](https://github.com/Babelscape/LLM-Oasis/blob/main/llm-oasis.png)

+This repository contains the resource introduced in the paper: ["Truth or Mirage?
+Towards End-to-End Factuality Evaluation with LLM-Oasis"](https://arxiv.org/abs/2411.19655).
 **LLM-Oasis** is a large-scale resource for end-to-end factuality evaluation obtained by extracting and falsifying information from Wikipedia.
 Specifically, given a text from Wikipedia, we extract a set of factual and unfactual claims, with